Z1xus/community-edition-podman/README.md

     Setting `HTTP_PORT=80` and `HTTPS_PORT=443` enables automatic Let's Encrypt TLS certificate issuance.
 You might want to choose different values if, for example, you plan to run Plausible behind [a reverse proxy.](https://github.com/plausible/community-edition/wiki/reverse-proxy)

-1. Start the services with Docker Compose:
+1. Start the services with Podman Compose:

     ```console
-    $ docker compose up -d
+    $ podman-compose up -d
     ```

 1. Visit your instance at `$BASE_URL` and create the first user.